Susanhuynh/Data-Engineering-with-AWS-Nanodegree-Udacity/README.md

 - OLAP cube is an aggregation of data on a number of dimensions
 - Roll Up, Drill Down, Slice, Dicing
 - Group By cube() > Group by grouping sets() on performance (queries run faster)

+### Course 3: DWH on AWS
+---

+- Amazon Redshift Architecture
+- How to ETL with Redshift
+- How to ingest data into Redshift using S3 buckets
+- Parallel ETL
+- Optimizing Table Design using Distribution Styles